 However, this oral antibiotic is not only used for acne.
 Tetracycline has been around for quite some time, and it's often used to treat and stop certain infections spreading, such as malaria and chlamydia.

 There are a few things you should be aware of when combining other drugs with tetracycline.
 Firstly, be wary of ingredients or supplements containing magnesium, iron, aluminum, or zinc.
 There's usually an instruction manual that comes with the antibiotics.
 To get a more detailed description of which other oral medicine you should avoid while on them, read the information carefully.

 Sometimes, the names of oral medicine will vary depending on where you're from.
-So, in order to be on the safe side, you should always consult that manual.
-The best thing you could do is talk to your dermatologist about the supplements or medication which you're currently on, and they’ll hopefully be able to advise you on whether or not you should stop using any of them.
+To be on the safe side, always consult that manual.
+The best thing you can do is talk to your dermatologist about the supplements or medication you're currently on.
+They'll advise you on whether you should stop using them.

 Erythromycin is another antibiotic that's often used as an acne treatment.
 The dosage of erythromycin is similar to that of tetracycline, 250 mg to 500 mg a day, depending on the severity of your condition.
 Unlike the others, you can take it along with your meals.

 What's interesting to note is that it has some benefits which tetracycline lacks.
 Besides the ability to kill off acne-causing bacteria, erythromycin also contains some anti-inflammatory properties that speed up the treatment and increase its effectiveness.

 Often used as a final resort, this type of antibiotic is also found to be a great option for treating acne.
 If all else fails, your dermatologist will likely prescribe doxycycline to avoid further antibiotic resistance.